-Social isolation is associated with poor health, decreased cognitive function, and decreased emotional well-being.13 San Francisco older adults are more likely to live alone than older adults statewide or in other major California counties: almost 30% live in a single person household compared to 19% of seniors statewide.^{14,15} The risk of isolation is particularly high in San Francisco, where our hilly terrain can impede people with physical disabilities, the high
+Social isolation is associated with poor health, decreased cognitive function, and decreased emotional well-being.
+As a Francisco older adults are more likely to live alone than older adults statewide or in other major California counties: almost 30% live in a single person household compared to 19% of seniors statewide.
+The risk of isolation is particularly high in San Francisco, where our hilly terrain can impede people with physical disabilities, the high